 The following requirements must be met:

 - a.)
 Any Condition of Licence such as the completion of logbooks have been submitted and approved by the Shellfish Data Unit. - b.)
-Communal commercial (category FZA) licence eligibilities may not be nominated as these are allocated annually to First Nations groups.
+Communal commercial (category FZA) licence eligibilities are not eligible for Nomination.

 4.10.
 Vessels